animeshramesh/cnn-text-classification-tf/README.md

 ## Training

 - Download the pre-trained word2vec vectors from [here](https://docs.google.com/uc?id=0B7XkCwpI5KDYNlNUTTlSS21pQmM&export=download).
 (It's about 3.5GB!)
-- Run the process_data.py file by giving the path to the word2vec binary file.
+- Run the `process_data.py` file by giving the path to the word2vec binary file.
 This creates a pickle file with the vectors.
-- Run train.py.
-This would the vectors from the pickle file created above.
+- Run `train.py`.
+This employs the vectors from the pickle file created above.

 Print parameters: